ChristophMuthmann/sql-docs.de-de/docs/relational-databases/views/create-indexed-views.md

 ###  <a name="Security"></a> Sicherheit

 ####  <a name="Permissions"></a> Berechtigungen
- Erfordert die CREATE VIEW-Berechtigung in der Datenbank und die ALTER-Berechtigung für das Schema, in dem die Sicht erstellt wird.
+ Erfordert die **CREATE VIEW**-Berechtigung in der Datenbank und die **ALTER**-Berechtigung in dem Schema, in dem die Sicht erstellt wird.

 ##  <a name="TsqlProcedure"></a> Verwenden von Transact-SQL